Are you thinking about launching a crowdfunding campaign? Did you know you might have to pay income taxes? Read this before you launch.

 How Do You Track Everything?

 You should use bookkeeping software to track your income from the campaign as well as the expenses for starting your business and delivering the product.
-To get set up and learn more about the taxes you’ll need to pay, contact us to schedule a free consultation.
+To get set up and learn more about the taxes you’ll need to pay, contact us to schedule a free consultation or fill out the form below today.